From Our Home To Yours – Kitten Transition

 For customers who are immediately concerned that their kitten seems afraid or not as playful and cheery as they expected, there is absolutely no need to panic.
 Do NOT expect your kitten to leap out of the carrier and start purring and playing like nothing has happened.
 However, this can and does happen!
 Even some of us humans dread big change, hehe!
 In most cases, however, your kitten needs some downtime to adjust!

 The exact amount of time a kitten needs to adjust to their new forever family and home may differ from kitten to kitten.
 No two dispositions are alike!
 Everything from the carpet fibers to his or her water bowl has changed.
 Feeding schedules and daily routines have changed.
-The sound of familiar voices are no longer present.
-If the environmental change wasn’t enough, perhaps you have other pets into the home that you kitten needs to become aquatinted with and adjust to.
+The sound of familiar voices is no longer present.
+If the environmental change wasn’t enough, perhaps you have other pets in the home that your kitten needs to become aquatinted with and adjust to.
 That is a lot for a baby kitten and can prove overwhelming!

 If these changes weren’t enough, nine out of ten of the kittens receive a rabies vaccination prior to leaving our care.
 As with any vaccination, it can cause diarrhea, upset stomach, or lethargic behavior in moderation.
 He/she may also experience watery eyes or an upper respiratory infection shortly after arriving due to the transition.

 Please note: Most of the kitties do not resume eating for 24-48 after the flight so do not be alarmed by this natural occurrence.

 So, how can you help your new furry family member feel safe and secure once they arrive at their new home?
 Below is a list of suggestions for you!

 - The Bach Rescue Remedy pictured below can help with the stress and anxiety of rehoming.